New Zero God: History

 On December 22, 2011, Second Chance was released as a Special Edition single under the name NEW ZERO GOD & FRIENDS.
 Written by Dimitris “Sidheog” Steves and Mike Pougounas, a number of international musicians joined the members of New Zero God for the charity fundraiser to benefit the American foundation, H.A.W.C.
 (Healing Abuse, Working for Change).
 “Second Chance” remained at the #1 spot on the USA's CD Baby Goth and Glam charts for the whole of January, 2012.

 The New Zero God 7-track Limited-Edition Collector's EP, Club Bizarre, was released on July 4, 2012, through Secret Sin Records [UK] and featured their new exclusive UK-release track, "Widow's Walk".
 The EP quickly sold out.

 On August 1, 2012, it was announced that Achilleas “Lao” Geromoschos had joined New Zero God on guitars.
 Achilleas was a Flowers Of Romance member from 1985 to 1990, having been the original guitar player of the songs “Kashmir” and “Autumn Kids”.
 This new line-up was almost identical to Pougounas' first band, The Flowers Of Romance, during their 1987 era.
 The only exception being New Zero God's original drummer and co-founding member, Dimitris "Sidheog" Steves.
 One month later, New Zero God wrapped up filming for their appearance in the movie, “Athens Drift”, a UK film release by Paul Druce.

 Their 10-track guitar-driven Gothic/Post Punk studio album, "MMXIII", was released on January 13, 2013.
 This was their second release through UK label Secret Sin Records.
-"The Night Calls Your Name" became the band's third annual charity contribution song and was released on the 25th of March, 2013.
+"The Night Calls Your Name" became the band's third annual charity contribution song and was released on 25 March 2013.
 New Zero God teamed up with symphonic power metal vocalist Maxi Nil (Visions of Atlantis, ex-Elysion, ex-On Thorns I Lay) on backing vocals for this Special Edition Charity Fundraiser for the UK-based Sophie Lancaster Foundation (S.O.P.H.I.E.).

 The band announced their newest guitarist, Apostolos "MadzTuxedo" Takos (ex-The Drops) on July 17, 2013, and on October 18, 2013, released their third single, "Destination Unknown".
 This two-track release served as a prelude to their limited-edition coloured vinyl collector's single under the same title, which was released on December 13, 2013.

-In keeping with the charitable spirit of New Zero God's effort to make at least one significant contribution each year, on January 29, 2014 the band took part in the "Festival To Benefit M.K.I.E.".
+In keeping with the charitable spirit of New Zero God's effort to make at least one significant contribution each year, on January 29, 2014, the band took part in the "Festival To Benefit M.K.I.E.".
 The event was organized by Mike Pougounas through The Greek Underground Scene with the specific aim of gathering medicines for those less fortunate through the Μητροπολιτικό ΚοινωνικόΙατρείο Ελληνικού (M.K.I.E.).